 Toil can run on a heterogeneous cluster of both preemptable and non-preemptable nodes.
-Our preemptable node type can be set by using the --preemptableNodeType <> flag.
+A node type can be specified as preemptable by adding a spot bid to its entry in the list of node types provided with the --nodeTypes flag.
 While individual jobs can each explicitly specify whether or not they should be run on preemptable nodes via the boolean preemptable resource requirement, the --defaultPreemptable flag will allow jobs without a preemptable requirement to run on preemptable machines.